-The Ottomans defenders of Pest had not much food supplies but they were being told that the Sultan’s reinforcement was coming soon.
+The Ottoman defenders of Pest had not much food supplies but they were being told that the Sultan’s reinforcement was coming soon.
 However, Sultan Suleiman was not ready to send his army because the Viennese court sent him a delegation to make peace, to confuse him.
 Thus, only the Ottoman units of the Borderland could hurry to Buda.
 The Christian army made camp north-east to Pest, quite far away from the town.
 In the meantime, the ships of Melgnani occupied the Margaret Island of the Danube, securing this side of the river.
 The cannons of the Black Prince began to bombard the not-too-strong walls of Pest on 28 September 1542.

 Commander Vitelli was looking for a good place to dig trenches on 30 September, accompanied only by a couple of hundred infantrymen and a few riders when the Janissaries sallied and a fierce fight commenced.
 The Ottomans were repelled but the besiegers suffered heavy losses.
 The next day, Vitelli attacked the town’s northern wall with 1,200 infantrymen but the Ottomans counter-attacked with 3,500 men.
 The Italians defended themselves in a pike-and-shot formation but they were being shot by the Turk cannons from the Gellért Hill.
 More and more Ottoman units assaulted them and Vitelli feinted to withdraw his soldiers, luring the attackers after him.
 At a given signal, the cavalrymen of Perényi, Ungnad, and Prince Moritz ambushed the Turks.
 The horse of Moritz was shot under him and he almost died on the field.
 The Turks were about to win the fight when the Croats of Zrínyi attacked them.
 It inspired Perényi’s hussars to renew their attack, too.
-Together, they managed to push the Ottomans into the Danube river, many of the enemy soldiers died in the water.
+Together, they managed to push the Ottomans into the Danube river, and many of the enemy soldiers died in the water.
 It was the most important military clash during the siege, its heroes were Vitelli and Zrínyi.

 The bombardment of the walls was renewed on 3 October but the defenders always managed to mend the breaches, and Pasha Báli also sent reinforcement from Buda.
 The besiegers launched a general attack at noon on 5 October but they ran into a vehement and staunch defense.
-Vitelli has led his men repeatedly against the walls but the German and Hungarian soldiers withdrew so the Italians had to follow them.
+Vitelli led his men repeatedly against the walls but the German and Hungarian soldiers withdrew so the Italians had to follow them.
 Seeing this, the defenders sallied and slaughtered the injured.
 Also, the cannons of Pest caused huge losses to the Christians, about 700 German and Hungarian soldiers were shot.

 The military commanders were debating: the Germans wanted to go home while the Hungarians and the Italians wanted more attacks.
 Finally, their council on 7 October decided to quit the siege and the army set out the next day towards Esztergom.
 Hungarian Hussars were covering the marching army and they could force the Turks back to Buda who tried to sally.
 The Hussars of Perényi beat the second sally back, too.
 The Christian fleet began to go home on 9 October, carrying the sick and the wounded.
 Many soldiers were so weak that they were abandoned and taken to board.
 They were later either captured or killed by the Ottomans.
 The besiegers’ casualties were great, the main reason was the disease and not the battles.
 Prince Joachim was obviously not an experienced general and the task of running this sizeable army was simply too big for him. finally, the army was dissolved at Esztergom, amid fury and anger.

-To learn what has happened to Lord Perényi Péter as a result of this siege, you can read more about his story here:
+To learn what happened to Lord Perényi Péter as a result of this siege, you can read more about his story here: